How the Restaurant Industry is Responding to COVID-19

-- Union Square Hospitality shared a video earlier this week from founder CEO Danny Meyer on the efforts they’re making within their restaurant group.
+- Union Square Hospitality shared a video from founder CEO Danny Meyer on the efforts they’re making within their restaurant group.

 - Alinea Group shared their wide-ranging response, including hygiene protocols, booking and customer service practices, and modifications to employee scheduling and benefits, and more.

 - OpenTable collected guidelines and advice from communications experts on how to talk to your customers, as well as suggestions from restaurant-owning users on how their businesses are handling COVID-19.

 - The Centers for Disease Control is updating a state-by-state list of COVID-19 testing centers and labs.
 It is updated at 12:00 P.M.
 EST Monday-Friday.

 - Please refer to the CDC website for information on COVID-19 related travel, event queries, and virus prevention.

 Spill the Dish has created a database of resources (non-profit funds, government agencies, changed laws, even GoFundMe's), searchable by state and type of relief.

 Eater is compiling and updating a list of relief funds availabile to restaurants and food service workers across the nation.